Coinbase Wallet wallet profile

 Coinbase Wallet does not have built-in staking features.
 However, you can connect to external DeFi protocols like Lido or Rocket Pool through the dApp browser to stake ETH.
 For native staking options, the Coinbase exchange app offers staking for select assets, but that is a separate product.

-Visit Coinbase Wallet
+Coinbase Wallet alternatives

 Risk Disclaimer

-Cryptocurrency trading and investing involve substantial risk of loss.
-Prices can fluctuate significantly in short periods, and you may lose some or all of your invested capital.
-The content on this page is for informational purposes only and should not be considered financial, investment, or legal advice.
-Always conduct your own research before making any financial decisions.
-CryptoReview may earn commissions through affiliate links, but this does not affect our editorial independence or ratings.
+Cryptocurrency trading and investing involve a substantial risk of loss.
+Prices can change significantly in a short period, and you can lose some or all of your invested capital.
+This page gives information and does not give financial, investment, or legal advice.
+Check current provider terms and assess your risk before you make a financial decision.
+InsideCryptoReview can earn a commission from an affiliate link.
+A provider cannot approve or change our editorial copy.
 Past performance does not guarantee future results.
-Only invest what you can afford to lose.
+Invest only an amount that you can afford to lose.